 We are committed to supporting capacity building in ODA-compliant countries, and for our research to be used for their benefit.
 To this end we have agreed a strategy with Research England (pdf) to put in place a number of initiatives, including:

-- An annual conference, workshops and other brokerage events.
+- A GCRF conference, workshops and other brokerage events.
 The first conference took place in July 2018 and the second in July 2019.
-Information about the next conference will be available in due course.
+The next conference will take place in 2021, and more information will be available in due course.

 - An Impact Development Fund, to ensure that those who will benefit from our partnerships and research are integrated into any projects, and that the value of our research is maximised for end users.